how-to-create-a-wordpress-file-upload-widget_g

 Next, Allow Adobe Illustrator Uploads in WordPress

-Make sure to also check out our post with great tips on small business marketing you can try today as well.
+If you want to accept files from designers, be sure to check out how to enable Adobe Illustrator (AI) uploads in WordPress.
+Make sure to also check out our post with great tips on small business marketing that you can try today.

 Add a Comment